oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 There are three cross-device flow patterns for transferring the authorization request between the Initiating Device to the Authorization Device.

-- User transferred: In the first variant, the user initiates the authorization process with the authorization server by copying information from the initiating device to the authorization device, before authorizing an action.
-For example the user may read a code displayed on the initiating device and enter it on the authorization device, or they may scan a QR code displayed in the initiating device with the authorization device.
+- User Transferred Session Data Pattern: In the first variant, the user initiates the authorization process with the authorization server by copying information from the initiating device to the authorization device, before authorizing an action.
+For example the user may read a code displayed on the initiating device and enter it on the authorization device, or they may scan a QR code displayed in the Initiating Device with the Authorization Device.
 - Client transferred: In the second variant, the OAuth client on the initiating device is responsible for initiating authorization on the authorization device via a backchannel with the authorization server.
 - Hybrid: In the third variant, the OAuth client on the Initiating Device triggers the authorization request via a backchannel with the Authorization Server.
 An access code is displayed on the Authorization Device, which the user enters on the Initiating Device.

-## User Transferred Pattern
+## User Transferred Session Data Pattern
-An example of a cross-device flow that relies on the user copying information from the Initiating Device to the Authorization Device is shown below:
+The Device Authorization Grant ([@RFC8628])is an example of a cross-device flow that relies on the user copying information from the Initiating Device to the Authorization Device.
+The figure below shows a typical example of this flow:

 ~~~ ascii-art
                               (B) Initiating Device